Europe Refrigerants Market

 Source: Secondary Research, Interviews with Experts, MarketsandMarkets Analysis

-The Europe refrigerants market is set for steady growth, driven by the region’s F-Gas phase-down rules, tighter quota reductions, and early bans on high-GWP refrigerants across several applications.
+The Europe refrigerants market is projected to grow from USD 2.88 billion in 2025 to USD 3.95 billion by 2030, at a CAGR of 6.53%, driven by the region’s F-Gas phase-down rules, tighter quota reductions, and early bans on high-GWP refrigerants across several applications.
 Countries are rapidly transitioning toward natural alternatives like CO2, ammonia, and hydrocarbons, along with new-generation HFOs that meet strict sustainability targets.
 Growth is also supported by the modernization of supermarket and food-retail refrigeration systems, where companies are replacing older HFC-based units with CO2 transcritical technology.
 In parallel, Europe’s strong policy push for heat-pump adoption and green building standards is increasing the use of A2L refrigerants in residential and commercial HVAC systems.
 Rising investments in recovery and reclamation infrastructure, combined with the expansion of cold-chain facilities for pharmaceuticals and food logistics, are further accelerating market momentum across the region.

 KEY TAKEAWAYS